Who Censored Roger Rabbit?

 Who Censored Roger Rabbit? is a fantasy mystery novel written by Gary K. Wolf in 1981.
-It was later adapted by Disney and Amblin Entertainment into the critically acclaimed 1988 film Who Framed Roger Rabbit.
+It was later adapted by Touchstone Pictures and Amblin Entertainment into the critically acclaimed 1988 film Who Framed Roger Rabbit.

 Plot

 Eddie Valiant is a hardboiled private eye, and Roger Rabbit is a second banana comic strip character.
-Roger hires Valiant to find out why his employers, the DeGreasy Brothers (Rocco and Dominic), who are owners of a cartoon syndicate, have reneged on a promise to give Roger his own strip and potentially sell his contract to a mystery buyer.
-Evidence shows that there was no mystery buyer and the reason Roger Rabbit remained in a secondary role was because of his lack of talent.
+Roger hires Valiant to find out why his employers, the DeGreasy Brothers (Rocco and Dominick), who are owners of a cartoon syndicate, have reneged on a promise to give Roger his own strip and potentially sell his contract to a mystery buyer.
+Roger pays Eddie a big retainer so, Eddie interviews Roger's acquaintances to work the retainer off.
+Eddie comes to the conclusion that there was no mystery buyer and the reason Roger Rabbit remained in a secondary role was because of his lack of talent, and that, therefore, Roger has no case.
 Soon after, Roger is mysteriously murdered in his home.
-His speech balloon, found at the crime scene, indicates his murder was a way of "censoring" the star, who apparently had just heard someone explain the source of his success.
-Valiant's search for the killer takes him to a variety of suspects which includes: Roger's estranged widow Jessica Rabbit; Roger's former co-star Baby Herman and Roger's photographer Carol Masters.
+His speech balloon, found at the crime scene, indicates his murder was a way of "censoring" him; apparently, he had just heard someone explain the source of his success.
+Valiant's search for the killer takes him to a variety of suspects, which includes Roger's estranged widow Jessica Rabbit, Roger's former co-star Baby Herman, and Roger's photographer Carol Masters.
 Valiant then meets a doppelgänger of Roger's and promises to solve the mystery of his death.
-At the same time, Roger's former boss Rocco DeGreasy is also murdered and witnesses point to Roger as the killer, as he was allegedly seen fleeing the scene of the crime.
+At the same time, Roger's former boss, Rocco, is also murdered, and witnesses point to Roger as the killer, as he was allegedly seen fleeing the scene of the crime.

 While Valiant investigates, the key suspects ask him to be on the lookout for a certain kettle in exchange for a reward.
-He eventually finds the kettle which was in Roger's possession and gives it to Dominic, only to find it is actually a magic lamp with a Genie, who then kills Dominic.
-The Genie explains its origins and that over thousands of years it has become embittered, now only granting wishes with a catch, and admits to being the one who shot Roger.
-He further explains that the words to command him happen to be part of a children's song that Roger habitually sings, and as such Roger wished for success without actually realising he had done so.
-When Roger accidentally activated the lantern a third time but this time witnessed the apparition, the Genie killed him.
-Valiant holds the Genie hostage over a salt-water fish tank; salt water being its weakness.
-The Genie is then forced to grant a wish made by Valiant for proof of Roger's innocence which is provided in the form of a suicide letter from Dominic confessing to both Roger and Rocco DeGreasy's murders along with his own suicide.
-Not trusting the Genie to keep its word of letting him go and also knowing that no one would believe him about the Genie, Valiant drops the Genie's lamp into the fish tank and the salt water dissolves the Genie.
+He eventually finds the kettle, which was in Roger's possession, and gives it to Dominick only to find it is actually a magic lamp with a Genie living on the inside, who then kills Dominick.
+The Genie explains its origins: over thousands of years, it has become embittered, now only granting wishes with a catch.
+He admits to being the one who shot Roger, explaining that the words to command are part of a children's song that Roger habitually sang, so Roger wished for success without actually realizing he had done so.
+When Roger accidentally activated the lantern a third time, but witnessed the apparition, the Genie killed him.
+Valiant holds the Genie hostage over a saltwater fish tank, saltwater being his weakness.
+The Genie is then forced to grant a wish made by Valiant for proof of Roger's innocence, which is provided in the form of a suicide note from Dominick confessing to both Roger and Rocco's murders.
+Not trusting the Genie to keep his word of letting him go, and also knowing that no one would believe him about the Genie, Valiant drops the Genie's lamp into the fish tank, and the saltwater dissolves the Genie.